bachard/2015-DL-practicalcourse/README.md

 However it is much slower than the implementation from http://deeplearning.net/tutorial/logreg.html

 P9: Using the implementation from the tutorial, we can achieve an error rate on the test set of about 7.5%.
 Using my implementation with similar parameters (learning rate = 0.13, batch size = 600), I can achieve an error rate on the test set of about 7.8%.
+According to the database results on MNIST at http://yann.lecun.com/exdb/mnist/, my results seems consistent compared to the results of linear classifiers without data preprocessing.

-P10: I used different climin optimisers (Gradient Descent, RMSProp, Lbfgs, Nonlinear Conjugate Gradient)
+P10: I used different climin optimisers (Gradient Descent, RMSProp, Lbfgs, Nonlinear Conjugate Gradient) for this task.

 P12: To avoid overfitting, we stop training when the validation error increases or does not decrease enough at some point.
 To implement that, I took inspiration from the early stopping mechanism proposed at http://deeplearning.net/tutorial/gettingstarted.html#opt-early-stopping.

-P13:
+P13: I could not achieve such an error rate on the test set using my implementation.

-Bonus question: It is a bad scientific practice because we are trying to tune the parameters of the classifier, and even modify the dataset, in order to reach a certain error rate on the test set.
+Bonus question: It is a bad scientific practice because we are trying to tune the classifier, and even modify the dataset, in order to reach a certain error rate on the test set.
 It does provide any improvement, and can be seen as cheating on the actual performance of the classifier.

 3. Two-layer neural network